-Slow Roasted Chicken where the skin is so thin it melds with the meat and the meat is so juicy it falls off the bone.
-Better than any rotisserie chicken found at the market.
+A slow roasted Chicken where the skin is so thin it melds with the meat and it's so juicy, the meat falls off the bone.
+It's better than any rotisserie chicken found at the market.
 Simple and delicious!

 I have a beautifully plump chicken.
-I'm going to prepare my House Seasoning consisting of kosher salt, granulated garlic powder, pepper, and paprika to give it that beautiful dark red color.
+I'm going to prepare my house seasoning consisting of kosher salt, granulated garlic powder, pepper, and paprika to give it that beautiful dark red color.
 The seasoning will coat the entire chicken - the back, the cavity, and the top.
-I have to tell you, it will be magnificent!

-I grew up with so many variations of roast chicken - roasted in high heat, medium heat, lemon roasted, garlic roasted, and the list goes on.
-This recipe is my effort in emulating the rotisserie chickens at the market.
 I have to credit my Dad for introducing roast chicken to the family.
 The Peruvian side of my family mostly cook the meals on the stovetop and the Italian side of the family bake chicken cut up with potatoes and vegetables.
-They never served us one whole.
-Cooking it for Sunday dinner turned out to be a staple in our house.
-The aroma of the chicken roasting makes the house feel homey.
-And, this is so EASY.
+I was never served one whole and roasted.

 Prepare your chicken by removing the giblets and neck from the chicken cavity reserving the neck for stock.
 I place it in a freezer bag and freeze for future use.
 If you choose to make stock, try my Homemade Chicken Stock and use it to make chicken soup.
 I give the giblets to my dogs who always seem to appear and lay down in the kitchen when I start to cook.